JamesVeug/InscyptionZergMod/README.md

 ### New:
 - Added Viper - 2,1 with Abduct
 - Added Scourge - 1,1 with Explode and Airborne
-- Added Corrupter - 2,2 with Airborne.
+- Added Corruptor - 2,2 with Airborne.
 Evolves into Devourer
 - Added Devourer - 3,3 with Airborne and Armoured
 - Added Guardian - 4,6